HuaTanSang/DS200-Big-Data-Lab-4/README.md

 # DS200 Big Data Lab 4
 ## Introduction
-This repository is to simulate the server sending data to another server to train and evaluate model, especially on FashionMNIST with LeNet.
+This repository is to simulate the client sending data to server in order to train and evaluate model, especially on FashionMNIST with LeNet.

 ## Prerequisite
 `Ubuntu 22.04.5 LTS`